01 Oct Director of a Limited Company

 As a director of a private limited company, you normally have a maximum of 10 months from the accounting reference date in which to deliver your company’s accounts to the Registrar.
 The accounting reference date is the date to which your accounts must be prepared.

 If accounts are received late, the company will automatically be charged a ‘late filing penalty’.
-The late filing penalty will be calculated according to the length of delay.
+The late filing penalty will be calculated according to the length of the delay.